MaddoxLeigh/Political-Streamlit-Project/README.md

 The project uses a series of Jupyter notebooks to process and prepare data:
 1. Run notebooks in sequential order
 2. Each notebook generates CSV files in the Data folder
-3. Final notebook creates the database for the website
+3. Run create_db.py to create the database
 4. Launch the Streamlit interface to interact with the processed data

 ## Data Sources